WulffHunter/ArrentalEngine/README.md

 # ArrentalEngine
-A simple, cross-platform SDL2.0 2D wrapper/game engine written in pure C.
+A simple, cross-platform SDL2.0 2D wrapper/library  written in pure C.

 # What it does